All food and beverage (and everything around us) are made up of chemical components, whether they appear in nature or are made in a lab.

 Natural flavors are developed by separating specific chemical ingredients from natural sources

 Natural flavors are developed by separating specific chemical ingredients from natural sources, like an essential oil from one particular fruit.
-Then, the flavorist will use chemical elements from a single or other natural source to develop the flavor for a specific product.
+Then, the flavorist will use chemical elements from a single or another natural source to develop the flavor for a specific product.

 For artificial flavor, the flavorist will analyze the chemical composition of natural ingredients, such as the vanilla bean, and then create flavor profiles using one or more synthetic ingredients that align with the known chemical composition.